-Why an M.Ed. in Educational Leadership with a Concentration in Higher Education?
+Why a M.Ed. in Educational Leadership with a Concentration in Higher Education Administration?

-The curriculum offers students an opportunity to prepare for leadership positions in a variety of postsecondary institutions.
+The curriculum offer students an opportunity to prepare for leadership positions in a variety of postsecondary institutions.
 The U.S. Department of Labor Occupational Outlook Handbook has projected postsecondary education administrative positions at a 10% growth rate.
 This is higher than all occupations and other management positions.
-See following link https://www.bls.gov/ooh/management/postsecondary-education-administrators.htm
+See following link CLICK HERE

 Candidates complete a Practicum in the administrative area that best aligns with their long term professional goals.

 Candidates learn how to conduct research, develop professional position papers, engage in administrative and legal analysis including preparation of legal briefs, and engage in written and oral development activities demonstrating the ability to make ethical and qualified administrative decisions.